SeekerRook/KarmadaPN/README.md

 ├── PN                              implements modular Petri Net Creation │    └── PNComponent                General Customizable PN that can be combined with other PNComponents │
+├── Functions                       Necessary functions for the implementation of Expressions of some Petri Nets.
 ├── util                            Utility Functions for testing and explainability.
 Not needed for PN implementation ├── analysis                        Functions for analysing PNS, such as generating Graphs of Markings or finding possible stable stages
 └── metrics                         Functions for creating Dynamic Models based on live metric from kubectl